Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 title: Troubleshooting
 ---

-# Permission Denied

-#### E.g. com.nike.cpe.vault.client.VaultServerException: Response Code: 400, Messages: permission denied

-The SDB you are trying to access may need permissions updated.
-For example, you will get this error if the IAM role being used isn't listed for the SDB you are trying to access.
+# Who am I?

+A frequent first troubleshooting step is validating the role assigned to an SDB is the actual role being used by your application.

 Verify your identity with: